 CF-8: The 8-bit Control Freak Format

-The idea here is to allow all Unicode scalar values to be encoded such that both C0 and C1 control codes are perfectly preserved.
-It is somewhat compliant with ISO-2022.
+The idea here is to allow all Unicode scalar values to be encoded such that both C0 and C1 control codes are transparent.
+It is therefore somewhat compliant with ISO-2022.
+Only code points within the Basic Multilingual Plane (BMP) can be encoded with CF-8.
+As such, the BMP’s surrogate pair system must be used to encode supplementary characters.

 Low High Byte 1 Byte 2 Byte 3